conan-io/docs/installation.rst

       $ python3.4 get-pip.py
       $ pip install conan

-- When Conan being the first application installer via pip with :command:`pip install --user <username>`, usually the path is not updated in the environment and the :command:`conan` command is not available in the current terminal session.
-This can be solved restarting the session or running the following command:
+- When Conan is installed with :command:`pip install --user <username>`, usually a new directory is created for it.
+However, the directory is not appended automatically to the `PATH` and the :command:`conan` commands do not work.
+This can be solved restarting the session of the terminal or running the following command:

   .. code-block:: bash